-These key factors reduce the friction between different stages of the model and make it easier for the prospect to dive deeper into your market funnel.
+These key factors reduce the friction between different stages of the model and make it easier for the prospect to dive deeper into the market funnel.

 Role of Push Notifications

-Companies are spending a huge sum of money to acquire customers.
+Companies are spending a considerable sum of money to acquire customers.
 It’s not an easy task to do in a second.
-Time, money and resources are being consumed in order to acquire a strong user base.
+Time, money, and resources are being consumed to gain a strong user base.
 Who would have thought that a single click on the push notifications would convert their hard work into SMART work?

-Your other marketing platforms need to be highly refined as this is the major and crucial source of your visitors.
-You must and should use highly recommended social platforms as indicated by the following statistics.
+Your other marketing platforms need to be highly refined, as this is the significant and crucial source of your visitors.
+You must and should use highly recommended social platforms, as indicated by the following statistics.